 For patients with multiple herniated disc recurrences, a spinal fusion may be recommended to prevent further recurrences.
-Removing the entire disc space and fusing the level is the most common way to absolutely assure that no further herniated discs can occur.
+Removing the entire disc and fusing the level is the most common way to assure that no further herniated discs can occur.

-Following a microdiscectomy spine surgery, an exercise program of stretching, strengthening, and aerobic conditioning is recommended to help prevent recurrence of back pain or disc herniation.
+Following microdiscectomy spine surgery, an exercise program of stretching, strengthening, and aerobic conditioning is recommended to help prevent recurrence of back pain or disc herniation.

-Microdiscectomy Risks and Complications
+Microdiscectomy Potential Risks and Complications